Barracuda10/GTANoRandoms/README.md

 [EXPERIMENTAL] This is a tool can help you create no randoms session<br>
 <!--No Randoms Session: Any friends and their friends and crew members are free to join but except randoms.<br>-->
 This tool can turn off in game matchmaking service.<br>
-With this ability it can create a public session that random people won't start to join<br>
+With this ability it can create a public session that random people won't start to join.<br>
 Just click red button in the middle or use hot key (default disabled) it will turn off in game matchmaking service.<br>
 <br>
 <a href="https://raw.githubusercontent.com/Barracuda10/MatchmakingSwitch/master/MatchmakingSwitch/x64/Release/MatchmakingSwitch.exe"><ins>Download here...</ins></a><br>